lily-n20/Recursive-Graphics/README.md

 The l-system-plotter.py will then prompt you for a background color and then plot color.
 The color options that are available are listed below.

 ### Koch Snowflake
+This cpp file writes commands to a text file to produce the Koch curve fractal.
+The libraries needed in order to run this are string, iostream, and fstream.
 To create the l-system.txt file:
 ```
 g++ koch.cpp -o ksnowflake